carpentries/scaffolds/instructions/instructors.md

 ## RStudio Cloud

-[RStudio Cloud][rs-cloud] is a service from [RStudio](https://rstudio.com), which is an online RStudio session that is free for the moment (they are still working on their pricing, so it may change in the future).
-This solution has been used in university classroom contexts for a couple of years and is stable.
+[RStudio Cloud][rs-cloud] is a service from [RStudio](https://rstudio.com), which is an online RStudio session that is currently free.
+This solution has been used in university classroom contexts for a couple of years and is well maintained.
-For more information, see this talk: <https://rstd.io/cloud-classroom>.
+For more information, see this presentation: <https://rstd.io/cloud-classroom>.

 Advantages:

- - Familiar interface
+ - Consistent interface
  - Rapid setup (< 2 minutes)
  - Secure interface
  - Integrated terminal with git installed
  - Rapid package installation
  - Persistent data storage
  - Projects are private by default
- - Projects can be templated and shared (this is what we are doing)
+ - Projects can be templated and shared

 Drawbacks:

- - **No nano editor**
+ - **No nano text editor**
- - Limited support for modern python
+ - Limited support for modern Python
  - Only RStudio interface provided (no Jupyter Notebooks)

 ### Recommended Lessons

-[R](#r) lessons are recommended for this solution.
-If you are also teaching a [shell](#shell) module, it is still possible to use this solution, but inform your learners that they should use the built in text editor for this.
+We recommend using this solution for [R](#r)-based workshops.
+If your workshop also includes a [shell](#shell) lesson, it is still possible to use this solution, but your learners will need to use the built in text editor within RStudio (rather than nano).

 Because of the security aspect, this is the **only interface recommended for [Git](#git) lessons**.